Port of Long Beach

 By operating Foreign Trade Zone 50, the Port of Long Beach lessens the impacts of tariffs and eliminates Customs clearance delays by having shipments delivered directly to qualifying businesses within Orange County and parts of San Bernardino and Los Angeles counties.

 Customers choose the Port of Long Beach for the most dependable, cost-effective and fastest delivery of goods in the world, along with the strong relationships it maintains with industry, community, environmental advocates and partner agencies.
-In 2021, industry leaders named it “The Best West Coast Seaport in North America” for the third consecutive year.
+In 2022, industry leaders named it “The Best West Coast Seaport in North America” for the fourth consecutive year.